 Wonderful, Wonderful Copenhagen.

 Your Local Expert will reveal the charm of Denmark's capital.
 Meet Hans Christian Andersen's Little Mermaid gazing wistfully across the harbour and visit Christiansborg Palace, the seat of the Danish Government.
-Continue on to see Rosenborg Castle, Amalienborg Palace and the Renaissance Stock Exchange.
-With the afternoon at your leisure, why not see the unusual Rundertaarn, a 17th century round tower and the oldest functioning observatory in Europe and Copenhagen Cathedral, where the Crown Prince of Denmark married Princess Mary.
+Continue on to see Rosenborg Castle, Amalienborg Palace and the Renaissance Stock Exchange and visit the Christianborg Palace.
+With the afternoon at your leisure, why not see the unusual Round Tower, a 17th century tower and the oldest functioning observatory in Europe and Copenhagen Cathedral, where the Crown Prince of Denmark married Princess Mary.

 On to Stockholm, City of Islands.